 - HackDesign sends weekly design lessons right to your inbox for free, which can be beneficial for product designers at any stage.

 - You can check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

-- Students can also consider Coursera, Udemy, or Pluralsight which offer courses on a variety of topics ranging in price.
+- Students can also consider Coursera, Udemy, Learn UX, or Pluralsight which offer courses on a variety of topics ranging in price.

 - GrowthX Academy is an online bootcamp with courses in growth marketing, UX design, and sales and business development.
 Learn more about GrowthX Academy in our review of the program.